gecko-robotics/gecko/readme.md

 - [ ] Local nodes only, show performance ... or figure how to handle remote nodes
 - [ ] Remote nodes, investigate use heartbeat w/watchdog timer to determine if alive (node -> core)
 - [ ] Remote nodes, investigate ping, return performance info (core -> node)
+- [ ] Organize the library better, the header files are a mess
+- [ ] Create a debian package for linux

 Robot stuff
 - [ ] visual odom https://github.com/MichaelGrupp/evo  https://michaelgrupp.github.io/evo/